Keck-DataReductionPipelines/KCWI_DRP/docs/source/index.rst

 --------------------------

 * Simplified installation via pip and conda environment
-* Vacuum to air and heliocentry or barycentric correction (the algorithms used here are courtesy of Yuguang Chen at Caltech)
+* Vacuum to air and heliocentric or barycentric correction (the algorithms used here are courtesy of Yuguang Chen at Caltech)
 * Ability of using KOA file names or original file names
 * Better provenance and traceability of DRP versions and execution steps in the headers
 * Versatile sky subtraction modes including using external sky frames and ability of masking regions
 * Formal support system via GitHub issues

 The pipeline is available for use at WMKO.
-We are in the process of automatic the execution and ingestion of the reduced data into KOA.
+We are in the process of automating the execution and ingestion of the reduced data into KOA.

-For older versions, see :ref:`_versions`.
+For older versions, see :doc:`versions`.

 Users